collective/collective.developermanual/source/templates_css_and_javascripts/xdv.rst

 .. warning ::

-        Looks like Varnish has issues with Apache 2 apache2ctl graceful restart.
+        It looks like Varnish has issues with Apache2 apache2ctl graceful restart.
 Do only hard restarts when using Apache in conjuction with Varnish.